carbon-design-system/carbon-preprocess-svelte/README.md

 ### `icons`

-`icons` is Svelte markup preprocessor that inlines [Carbon SVG icons](https://www.carbondesignsystem.com/guidelines/icons/library/).
+`icons` is a Svelte markup preprocessor that inlines [Carbon SVG icons](https://www.carbondesignsystem.com/guidelines/icons/library/).

 The only required attribute is `name`, which represents the module name of the icon.
 Refer to [carbon-icons-svelte/ICON_INDEX.md](https://github.com/IBM/carbon-icons-svelte/blob/master/ICON_INDEX.md) for a list of supported icons.